felipejuan/felipejuan.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 Felipe Juan is a PhD Candidate in economics at Howard University.
-His research interests include equitable access to social safety nets and economic equity in the metaverse.
+His research interests include equitable access to unemployment benefits and equitable economic equity in the metaverse.
 {style="text-align: justify;"}